 Chiwetel Ejiofor narrates this charming documentary which follows the journey of a family of elephants in the African savannah when a drought forces them to leave their waterhole and travel 200 miles in search of a new source of water.

-If it's hard to imagine yourself getting sucked in by the story of an elephant family, trust us, once you spend a few minutes with Athena, the majestic matriarch of the herd, and her multi-generational family, you'll be totally captivated.
+If it's hard to imagine yourself getting sucked in by the story of an elephant family, trust us, once you spend a few minutes with Athena, the majestic matriarch of the herd, and her multi-generational family, you'll be totally captivated by The Elephant Queen.

 Billie Eilish: The World's a Little Blurry